 We’ll explore the Kyoto Protocol and Paris Agreement in more detail further down.
-There will also be sessions and events dedicated to environmental issues linked to areas such as fashion, finance, education, and gender.
+There will also be sessions and events dedicated to environmental issues linked to areas such as finance, future generations, and gender.

 Who will attend?

-It’s expected that delegates and representatives from over 200 countries, businesses, organisations and faith groups will attend COP26.
-The main players will be representatives of The United Nations Framework Convention on Climate Change (UNFCCC), which totals 197 countries.
+It’s expected that delegates and representatives from over 200 countries, businesses, organisations and faith groups will attend COP27.
+The main players will be representatives of The United Nations Framework Convention on Climate Change (UNFCCC), which totals 198 countries.

 Some of the most high-profile world leaders include: